DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.md

 the track.

 You will need to upload our
-`EX-DCCInspector </download/ex-dccinspector>`{.interpreted-text
-role="doc"} software to whatever microcontroller you choose.
+`EX-DCCInspector </download/ex-dccinspector>` software to whatever microcontroller you choose.

 <figure class="align-center">
 <img src="/_static/images/tools/sniffer_block_diag.png"